klahrich/chiefhustler/content/posts/purchased-baba.md

 I have a ~1% position.
 I'm happy to double down if the stock keeps dipping.

-_P.S.
-While I respect anyone who is able to do fundamental valuation on this company based on normalized steady-state cashflow, ROIIC, cost of capital, future growth expectations, and what-not...I think this opportunity is a good example of "you don't have to be a stock market genius"._

 ---

 Some [quotes](https://www.youtube.com/watch?v=mRXS7tByziI) from Charlie Munger on China and investing (2018):